 I’ve never paid for advertising for this blog and I think growth and traffic can be attained without paying for it.
 However, if you’ve got the money then it’s up to you to experiment.
 A lot of website hosting platforms, including HostGator, provide a complimentary $100 in Google AdWords if you buy any of their web-hosting packages.
 Some of their packages start at less than $4 a month.
 That’s a pretty solid deal if you want to start promoting your blog sooner rather than later.
 Like I said, it’s best to hold off on paying for promotion until your blog gains traction on its own.
 Once you see which posts succeed organically, it gives you an idea of which ones to promote.
 Unfortunately, it also lets you know which ones you have to accept were flops.

-Starting your own blog is equally as frustrating as it is exciting.
+Starting your own travel blog is equally as frustrating as it is exciting.
 If you follow these steps, you’ll be able to avoid a lot of the mistakes that people encounter.
-Blogging should be fun, but you should also be informed about how to go about it intelligently.
+Travel blogging should be fun, but you should also be informed about how to go about it intelligently.
 A bit of extra care and time taken in the early stages can go a long way in the end.
 Trust me, it is way better to be prepared for any roadblocks ahead of time.

 Make sure to subscribe to this blog and also follow me on Instagram.